 - Organic parsley, cilantro, or rosemary to garnish

 - ½ cup of organic cashews, soaked overnight

 - 1 tablespoons organic lemon juice

-- 4 tablespoon organic almond milk, plus one to adjust consistency
+- 4 tablespoons organic almond milk, plus one to adjust consistency

 - Dash of Himalayan Crystal salt or sea salt